MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-capabilities.md

 # Mobile offline capabilities and limitations

-Before you set-up the mobile app in offline mode be sure to read through the following capabilities, tips,  and limitations.
+Before you set-up the mobile app in offline mode, be sure to read through the following capabilities, tips,  and limitations.
+We recommend that you also review the [Offline profile guidelines](offline-capabilities.md).

 These tables and corresponding commands are available in offline mode.
   > [!NOTE]